BelleNottelling/superbird-android-auto/README.md

-# Wall Thing: Debian Chromium Kiosk on Spotify Car Thing (superbird)
+# Auto Thing: Android Auto (OpenAuto) on Spotify Car Thing (superbird)

+I've just started this, nothing is done yet :)

 This is a prebuilt image of Debian 13 (Trixie) for the Spotify Car Thing, aka superbird.
 It combines the stock kernel with a debian rootfs, and launches a fullscreen Chromium kiosk.
 I like to use it with Home Assistant.